 Q1 2017 Q1 2016

-Operating cash flow \$ 52.0 \$ 43.2
+Operating cash flow \$ 57.0 \$ 23.7

-Investing cash flow \$ (1.7) \$ (3.9)
+Investing cash flow \$ (6.7) \$ (9.4)

-Financing cash flow \$ (54.2) \$ (37.4)
+Financing cash flow \$ (43.1) \$ (31.8)

 - Operating Activities.
-The \$8.8 million increase in cash provided by operating activities for the first quarter of 2017, compared to the first quarter of 2016 was due primarily to an increase in the change in accounts receivable of approximately \$18.2 million related to higher collections primarily from higher fourth quarter of 2016 revenue, compared to fourth quarter of 2015, partially offset by 1) a \$5.2 million larger decrease in the amounts due to the founding member and managing member, 2) a \$2.4 million larger decline in accounts payable and accrued expenses related to lower accrued bonus expense and a lower makegood liability during the first quarter of 2017, compared to the first quarter of 2016 and 3) a larger decline in deferred revenue of \$2.8 million during the period. - Investing Activities.
-The \$2.2 million decrease in cash used in investing activities for the first quarter of 2017, compared to the first quarter of 2016 was due primarily to \$1.4 million of higher proceeds from founding member notes receivable due to timing of the payments and \$1.0 million lower purchases of property, plant and equipment. - Financing Activities.
-The \$16.8 million increase in cash used in financing activities during the first quarter of 2017, compared to the first quarter of 2016 was due primarily to a \$13.2 million increase in distributions to founding members and the managing member and a \$4.0 million decrease in proceeds from borrowings, net of repayments under our revolving credit facility.
+The \$33.3 million increase in cash provided by operating activities for the first quarter of 2017, compared to the first quarter of 2016 was due primarily to 1) a \$23.5 million decline in the payments to founding members under the tax receivable agreement due to timing because the 2017 payment will occur in the second quarter of 2017, whereas the 2016 payment occurred in the first quarter of 2016 and 2) an increase in the change in accounts receivable of approximately \$18.2 million related to higher collections primarily from higher fourth quarter of 2016 revenue, compared to fourth quarter of 2015.
+These increases to cash provided by operating activities were partially offset by 1) a \$2.9 million larger decline in accounts payable and accrued expenses related to lower accrued bonus expense and a lower makegood liability during the first quarter of 2017, compared to the first quarter of 2016 and 2) a larger decline in deferred revenue of \$2.8 million during the period. - Investing Activities.
+The \$2.7 million decrease in cash used in investing activities for the first quarter of 2017, compared to the first quarter of 2016 was due primarily to \$1.4 million of higher proceeds from founding member notes receivable due to timing of the payments and \$1.0 million lower purchases of property, plant and equipment. - Financing Activities.
+The \$11.3 million increase in cash used in financing activities during the first quarter of 2017, compared to the first quarter of 2016 was due primarily to a \$7.5 million increase in distributions to founding members and a \$4.0 million decrease in proceeds from borrowings, net of repayments under our revolving credit facility.

-Sources of Capital and Capital Requirements
+Sources of Capital and Capital Requirements.